jimmywong2003/nrf52-central-channel-map-update-with-survey/README.md

 The project may need modifications to work with later versions or other boards.

-To compile it, clone the repository in the /nRF5_SDK_15.2.0/examples/ directory.
+To compile it, clone the repository in the /nRF5_SDK_15.3.0/examples/ directory.

-The application is built to be used with the official nRF5 SDK that can be downloaded from developer.nordicsemi.com
+For detail description, you can refer to the link [https://jimmywongbluetooth.wordpress.com/2019/02/23/channel-survey-qos-and-channel-map-update-at-the-ble-central-role/](https://jimmywongbluetooth.wordpress.com/2019/02/23/channel-survey-qos-and-channel-map-update-at-the-ble-central-role/).